Strong error bounds for the convergence to its mean field limit for systems of interacting neurons in a diffusive

 Finally we deal with the discretization error itself.
 Using the $L^2-$isometry for stochastic integrals, together with the properties of $a$ and $f,$ we get

-Here to obtain the third line, we have used that $ | \sqrt{x} - \sqrt{y} | \le C \sqrt{ |x- y |} ;$ the fourth line follows from the boundedness of $f$ and $a',$ and the last from the Lipschitz continuity of $f$ and $a',$ together with Lemma \ref{lem:euler} stated in Appendix.
+Here to obtain the fourth line, we have used that $ | \sqrt{x} - \sqrt{y} | \le C \sqrt{ |x- y |} ;$ the fifth line follows from the boundedness of $f$ and $a',$ and the last from the Lipschitz continuity of $f$ and $a',$ together with Lemma \ref{lem:euler} stated in Appendix.
+Similar arguments imply